cs3110/textbook/src/chapters/interp/inference.md

 - So its first argument must have type `int`.
 Which `1` does.
 - And its second argument must have type `int`, too.
 So `t = int`.
 That is a _constraint_ on `t`.
-- Finally the body of the function must also have type `int`, since that's the return type of `( + )`.
+- Finally, the body of the function must also have type `int`, since that's the return type of `( + )`.
-- Therefore the type of the entire function must be `t -> int`.
+- Therefore, the type of the entire function must be `t -> int`.
 - Since `t = int`, that type is `int -> int`.

 The type inference algorithm follows the same idea of generating unknown types,